 by vikilintw uploaded to YouTube 111111 features some stills but also some live footage of Wanli.

 Original Information 100211

-Though there a few examples of two Futuros located on a single site [Kvistgård, Carlisle, Huntsbury] almost all of the remaining Futuros are located one to a site.
-The one major exception is Wanli in New Tapai City on the Northern coast of Taiwan where there are no fewer than 13 Futuros along with a much larger number of Venturos.
-Though this is the largest concentration of Futuros known there appears to be no information on the web [at least none that I can find] about how or why the complex came to be built, what its purpose was [the most common theory is a collection of holiday homes] or how it ended up in the deserted and abandoned state it is now in.
+.
+Though this is the largest concentration of Futuros known there appears to be very little information on the web (at least that we can find) about how or why the complex came to be built, what its purpose was (the most common theory is a collection of holiday homes) or how it ended up in the deserted and abandoned state it is now in.

 The complex at Wanli is usually credited as containing 12 Futuros and the following screen shot from Google Maps clearly shows the 12.

 However there is documented evidence of there actually being at least 13 Futuros on site with one being "built in" to another building and covered with a conventional roof which makes it impossible to identify (at least to us so far) on Google Maps; whichever building it is in it is clearly not one of the 12 identified on the image below so we believe the count for Wanli is 13 as a minimum.

 The "hidden" Futuro can be clearly seen in the two images below from the stunning set by Peggie Scott

 by murapo47 was uploaded July 2nd 2011.
 The video is a montage of nice stills of the complex at Wanli and confirms that as at 2011 the complex remains in the same abandoned state that it has been in for some time.

 The following are a few shots from the beautiful collection of images of Wanli by cypherone